N1ne4ray/WHSTechNotes/journal.md

 Autcraft was created to provide an online safe space.
 This is important because a lot of online paces can be unwelcoming and mean.
 Autcraft is monitored so it stops people from making vulgar, and harmful comments.
 However, if the monitors neglect their job users can be prone to cyberbullying.
 These guidlines helps protect users from being hurt emotionally.
 # January 20, 2026
 One way technology can help create fairness is by socializing.
 This matters because it can provide awareness to others.
 Bringing awareness can help people try and correct their wrongs.
 Therefore, when technology is used socially it can help spread awareness to discrimination.
 In conclusion, once people connect socially they can realize their wrongs and correct it.
+# January 29, 2026
+I took the MAP english 2 test.
+I think I did well on my test.
+However, I did not check my score so I don't truely know how well I did.
+I do think that some practice would've helped me during the testing.